Opening 29.10.21 from 18:00-21:00

 Preceding the exhibition, 16NSt host the launch of Schreiner’s collaborative book and artwork ‘New Rituals/Neue Rituale’.

-Curators: Isabella Shields and Aga Paulina Młyńczak.
+Curators and editors: Isabella Shields / Aga Paulina Młyńczak.

 Fragrance Development: The Library of Olfactive Materials.